MauricioRobayo/colombian-holidays/README.md

 ## Usage

-The module exports a single function to get all the holidays for a given year, returning an array with the holidays for the requested year.
+The default export is a function to get all the holidays for a given year, returning an array with the holidays for the requested year.

 The `year` should be between 1583 and 4099.